• Skip to primary navigation

 Finely diced stewing steak on a plate.

 Cut the stewing steak into small cubes.
-They should be less than half-an-inch in size so that the meat fits nicely into the pastry.
+They should be less than half an inch in size so that the meat fits nicely into the pastry.

 Pieces of steak being seared in a frying pan.